Virtual exchange: History

 In 2005 the European Commission established the eTwinning programme for schools.
 The programme promotes projects between schools in Europe which entail both synchronous and asynchronous collaborations between classes, offering a safe platform for staff (teachers, head teachers, librarians, etc.) working in a school in one of the European countries involved.
-Teachers who register in eTwinning are checked by the National Support Organisation (NSO) and are validated in order to use all eTwinning features such as TwinSpace and Project Diary, providing a safe and GDPR compliant environment for students and teachers’ interaction.
+Teachers who register in eTwinning are checked by the National Support Organisation (NSO) and are validated in order to use all eTwinning features such as TwinSpace and Project Diary, providing a safe and GDPR compliant environment for students and teachers' interaction.

 As per 2021, there are 122,134 active projects with 937,761 teachers in 217,830 schools in eTwinning countries as well as e-Twinning plus countries (Armenia, Azerbaijan, Georgia, Jordan, Lebanon, Republic of Moldova and Ukraine).
 A key element of eTwinning is collaboration among teachers, students, schools, parents, and local authorities.
-In eTwinning teachers organize activities that enable young learners to engage in communicative interaction with peers from other linguistic and / or cultural backgrounds in order to practise and further develop their intercultural communicative competence in their respective foreign (target) language.
+In eTwinning teachers organize activities that enable young learners to engage in communicative interaction with peers from other linguistic and cultural backgrounds in order to practise and further develop their intercultural communicative competence in their respective foreign (target) language.
 Students have an active role in co-creating the learning experience by interacting, investigating and making decisions whilst respecting each other thus learning 21st century skills.
 The use of TwinSpace facilitates a multimodal approach to collaboration which integrates tools to ensure communicative and pedagogic diversity and richness. eTwinning has established a strong community of teachers and organizes training for them.

 In 2006 the SUNY Center for Collaborative Online International Learning (COIL) was established at SUNY's Purchase College.
 COIL developed from the work of faculty members who used technology to bring international students into their classrooms using technology.
-COIL's Founding Director was Jon Rubin, a Film and New Media Professor at Purchase College.
+COIL's Founding Director was Jon Rubin, a film and new media professor at Purchase College.
 The COIL model is increasingly being recognized as a way for universities to internationalize their curricula.
 In 2010 COIL joined the new SUNY Global Center in New York City and continued to expand its global network.

-In 2011 the Virtual Exchange Coalition was established in the United States to further the field of Virtual Exchange, bringing together important virtual exchange providers.
+In 2011 the Virtual Exchange Coalition was established in the united states to further the field of virtual exchange, bringing together important virtual exchange providers.

 The 1st International Conference on Telecollaboration in University Foreign Language Education was hold at the University of León in February, 2014.
 It provided a broad overview of linguistic and intercultural telecollaboration and generated interest in how telecollaboration can contribute to general educational goals and digital literacies in higher education.